mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 In these ego-networks, only nodes connected to the target nodes (Apache Creek in the first example and then Platt Ranch in the second) are shown and only edges among those included nodes are shown.

-It is also possible to determine the size of ego-networks for an entire one-mode network using the "ego_size" function.
+It is also possible to determine the size of ego-networks for an entire one-mode network using the `ego_size` function.
 The output of this function is a vector that can be further assigned as a network node attribute.

 ```r